Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Experiment Methods

-We evaluate our performance model using a three-part evaluation.
-First, we focus on classifying two different thermal effusivities.
-We compare the prediction of our performance model with the performance of SVM in classifying simulated sensor time-series data for two different thermal effusivities.
-We use SVM because it is a widely used data-driven algorithm and we have previously achieved success with SVM for material recognition tasks using active thermal sensing \citep{bhattacharjee2016data,bhattacharjeematerial}.
-We use a wide range of thermal effusivities to compare the performance and analyze the effect of noise and sensor initial condition on the performance.
+\item First, we focus on classifying simulated sensor time-series data for any two different arbitrary thermal effusivities.
+We use the entire range of physically feasible thermal effusivities to compare the performance and analyze the effect of noise and sensor initial condition on the performance.

-Second, we focus on binary material recognition for all materials in the CES-Edupack Level 1 Database \citep{ashby2008ces}.
-We compare the prediction of the performance model with that of SVM in binary material recognition tasks for simulated time-series heat transfer data.
+\item Second, we focus on the prediction of the models in binary material recognition for all materials in the CES-Edupack Level 1 Database \cite{ashby2008ces} using simulated time-series heat-transfer data resulting in $2346$ material pair comparisons.
 We simulate data using consistent sensor initial conditions.

-Third, we focus on binary material recognition of 12 real-world materials.
-We compare the prediction of the performance model in binary material recognition tasks for real-world time-series heat transfer data collected using a 1-DoF robot from 12 different materials under both consistent and varied sensor initial conditions.
+\item Third, we focus on binary material recognition of $12$ real-world materials.
+We analyze the prediction of the model in binary material recognition tasks for real-world time-series heat-transfer data collected using a 1-DoF robot from $12$ different materials under both consistent and varied sensor initial conditions, resulting in $66$ real-world material pair comparisons for each condition type.

-We use $F_1$ scores as a metric to compare the performances for all three cases.
-Figure \ref{fig:detailed_approach} shows a schematic of the evaluation method.
+\item Finally, we focus on material recognition performance on the real-world data from the 1-DoF robot when models were trained on only simulated data for the same $12$ materials.